 On your left, you’ll see Meibohm Fine Arts, which has been in operation for more than 110 years and offers works by an impressive group of American and international artists.
 On your right, you’ll pass the East Aurora Cooperative Market.

 Pass under the railway bridge and turn left on Riley Street.
 On your left, you’ll come to Riley Street Station, a 1917 train station converted into a bar and restaurant.
-Next door is the Healthy Zone Rink, which features the portable ice rink that was originally used on Jan.
+Next door is the Classic Rink, which features the portable ice rink that was originally used on Jan.
 1, 2008 for the first NHL Winter Classic at Bills Stadium.

 Double back to Main Street and turn left.
 The next two blocks are filled with restaurants and cafes, like Griffon Gastropub and Taste Bistro & Coffee Bar (which are both housed in a converted 1918 grain facility), Rick’s on Main, 42 North Brewing Company and The Globe Hotel.
 You’ll also find independently owned shops, ranging from clothing boutiques like The Dress Shop to Limelite Music, which features an impressive line-up of Gibson and Fender guitars.
 Head down Elm Street to visit MUSEjar Art Supply Shop and RedFISH Art Studios.
 Get a smoothie at Kornerstone Café or grab a meal anytime at Elm Street Bakery.